jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

 weeks to complete the material twice (yes, twice) because there was a lot of new concepts for me to digest.

+The course fee includes an exam attempt.
+You can schedule it on the platform anytime after you start the course where you can pick a start day and hour.

-I then scheduled the exam to start on November 21 at 9am.
+For example, I scheduled the exam to start on November 21 at 9am.

 For the exam, you are given with 72 hours or